Lorenzo Dow Turner: Gullah research

 Lorenzo Dow Turner is best remembered as the father of Gullah studies.
 His interest in the Gullah people began in 1929, when he first heard Gullah speakers while teaching a summer class at South Carolina State College (now University).
 Although established scholars then viewed Gullah speech as a form of substandard English, Turner sensed that Gullah was strongly influenced by African languages.
 He set out to study the language.
 For the next 20 years, he made trips to the Gullah region in coastal South Carolina and Georgia, interviewing Gullahs (often in isolated locations) and making detailed notes on their language.
 He also made recordings in the 1930s of Gullah speakers talking about their culture, folk stories and other aspects of life.

 As part of his studies, Turner traveled to several locations in Africa, specifically Sierra Leone, to learn about the development of Creole languages, as well as to Louisiana and Brazil, to study Creole and Portuguese, respectively.
 He did research at the University of London School of Oriental and African Studies on various African-language systems.
 He wanted to be able to provide context for the obvious "Africanisms" he discovered in his Sea Islands research.
-"Such depth and breadth allowed Turner to locate Gullah culture and language within the broader complexities of the African diaspora in the New World, ... firmly outside the reductionist theoretical model of cultural assimilation."
+"Such depth and breadth allowed Turner to locate Gullah culture and language within the broader complexities of the African diaspora in the New World, [...] firmly outside the reductionist theoretical model of cultural assimilation."

-When Turner finally published his classic work Africanisms in the Gullah Dialect in 1949, he made an immediate impact on established academic thinking.
-His study of the origin, development and structure of Gullah was so convincing that scholars quickly accepted his thesis that Gullah is strongly influenced by African languages.
+When Turner published his classic work Africanisms in the Gullah Dialect in 1949, he made an immediate impact on established academic thinking.
+His study of the origin, development, and structure of Gullah was so convincing that scholars quickly accepted his thesis that Gullah is strongly influenced by African languages.
 He showed the continuity of language and culture across the diaspora.
 Many scholars have followed Turner over the years in researching the African roots of Gullah language and culture.
-He created a new field of study by his work, and an appreciation for a unique element of African-American culture.
+He created a new field of study with by his work.

 Turner was strongly influenced by the American linguistic movement, which he joined at its inception.
-Through his Gullah research, he gave shape to several academic specialties: Gullah studies, dialect geography and creole linguistics, as well as being an important predecessor to the field of African American studies, which developed in the 1960s and ′70s.
+Through his Gullah research, he gave shape to several academic specialties: Gullah studies, dialect geography, and creole linguistics, as well as being a predecessor to the field of African-American studies, which developed in the 1960s and ′70s.

-Turner's pioneering work, which academics credit for introducing African-American studies to U.S. curricula, was the subject of Word, Shout, Song: Lorenzo Dow Turner Connecting Communities Through Language at Smithsonian's Anacostia Community Museum in July 2016.
+Turner's work was the subject of Word, Shout, Song: Lorenzo Dow Turner Connecting Communities Through Language at the Anacostia Community Museum in July 2016.
 Exhibit curator Alcione Amos said the Washington, D.C., museum acquired many of Turner's original notes, pictures and recordings from his widow, Lois Turner Williams, in 2003.

 Turner died of heart failure at Michael Reese Hospital in Chicago, Illinois, on February 10, 1972, aged 81.